pattyok/carkeek-blocks-icon/readme.txt

 To update the font pack in the plugin.
 Go to Font Awesome and download the web font, use the json files in the download.

 == Changelog ==
+= 1.0.10 =
+Added support for font size and color
 = 1.0.0 =
 * Release
 Updated from previous iterations to be a dynamic render to support updates to Font Awesome.
 We cannot update the previous iterations (usu found in Carkeek Site Blocks on some sites) wihout having to update every instance.